 University of Wisconsin - Madison

 Sujeong Shim studies international political economy, with special interests on the International Monetary Fund (IMF), negotiation, public opinion, trade and economic reform.
-Her dissertation project seeks to answer why international investors react differently to (similar) bailout programs from the IMF.
-In her dissertation, she finds that international investors' response to various bailout programs depends on the indebted country's domestic public opinion.
+Her dissertation project seeks to answer why international investors react differently to (similar) IMF programs.
+In her dissertation, she finds that international investors' response to various IMF programs depends on the indebted country's domestic public opinion.
 She holds a BA (magna cum laude) in Political Science and Economics from Northwestern University.

 The Horowitz Foundation for Social Policy Grant